 Striking video content and fabulous photography

-So, striking video content and photography is not only about aesthetically pleasing imagery, but it’s about accuracy and being true to the service(s) and product(s) you are providing.
+So, striking video content and photography is not only about aesthetically pleasing imagery.
+It’s about accuracy and being true to the services and products you provide.
 This is vital for building a trusting customer base and providing a service that people would be happy to recommend.
-Being transparent online is an extremely useful business tactic, as if consumers know what to expect from you, then the likelihood of them being let down or misunderstanding what is on offer is dramatically reduced.
+Being transparent online is an extremely useful business tactic.
+If consumers know what to expect from you, then the likelihood of them being let down or misunderstanding what’s on offer is dramatically reduced.

 The hamburger and other delicious icons

 The hamburger menu icon is one of those simple symbols, which will go down in history as one of the most effective.
 Consisting of three straight horizontal lines stacked one on top of the other – the top and bottom lines being the bun and the middle line being the burger – the hamburger takes up little space and is not restricted by language and can be rendered on all web-enabled devices.

 The hamburger really is an icon of our generation, something that has gone from ‘what is the deal with those three lines in the corner of that website?’
 ‘Where the heck is the menu?’ to ‘……….’
 That’s right, silence.
 Because everyone now, knows exactly what the function of that simple little icon is.
 We don’t know how these sorts of transitions take place, from something being completely new and ineffectual, to them being a full-on part of our digital lives.
 From social media icons, the search magnifying glass or the microphone icon, all of these tiny images are now part of a digital language that we all recognise.
 Despite them all being, for the most part, is less than a decade old.
 Awesome, effective icons are set to stay and this brings us straight onto our next point about intuitive design…